AmyRouillard/DSI-FCANS/README.md

 *source:https://www.mygreatlearning.com/blog/relu-activation-function/*

-For the hyperparameter tuning, we modified the Dropout Rate, Learning Rate, and Decay Steps as shown in the table below;
+For the hyperparameter tuning, we modified the Dropout Rate, Learning Rate, and Decay Steps as shown in the table below to compare performance;

 |               |        |        |        |
 |---------------|--------|--------|--------|